mynodebtc/mynode_docs/docs/advanced/netdata.md

 Netdata is distributed, real-time performance and health monitoring for systems and applications.
 It is a highly-optimized monitoring agent you install on all your systems and containers.
 It provides unparalleled insights, in real-time, of everything happening on the systems it's running on, using highly interactive web dashboards.
 A highly-efficient database stores long-term historical metrics for days, weeks, or months, all at 1-second granularity.
 It is fast and efficient, designed to permanently run on all systems (physical and virtual servers, containers, IoT devices), without disrupting their core function.

-To open the Netdata dashboard, scroll to the bottom of your myNode homepage, and click on the **Settings** button.
+To open the Netdata dashboard, scroll to the bottom of your MyNode homepage, and click on the **Settings** button.

 Next click on the `Open Netdata` button, as shown here: